There’s never a bad time to visit Europe but when is the best time to visit Greece?

 - Greek Easter is like a religious Carnivale in some places

-Cons of shoulder season in Greece
+Cons of spring in Greece

 - Some things may be closed, especially on the smaller islands.